rky0930/rky0930.github.io/index.md

 layout: frontpage
 ---

-## Welcome to my websi
+## Welcome to my website

-Happy to share my code snippets with you.
+This is the place where I share my ideas on topics like [Paracraft](http://www.paracraft.cn) software design, artificial intelligence and education.
+Feel free to send me emails or join our team.